hivelabuoft/CSC316/labs/lab-06/lab-06_lab_activity.md

 ## Overview

-In today's session ([download template](https://cnobre.github.io/W25-CSC316H/week-02/lab/Template.zip)).
 In this lab you will learn how to use D3 layout methods to implement more complex svg shape elements (in contrast to rect or circle elements).
 After drawing an interactive pie-chart as a warm-up, the main task of the lab will be to create an interactive choropleth map.

 *Result:*